florianhartig/BayesianTools/README.md

 [![Build Status](https://travis-ci.org/florianhartig/BayesianTools.svg?branch=master)](https://travis-ci.org/florianhartig/BayesianTools)

+Windows users: the package contains c++ code, so if you compile yourself, you need [RTools](https://cran.r-project.org/bin/windows/Rtools/) installed.

 ### Older releases

 To install a specific (older) release, decide for the version number that you want to install in [https://github.com/florianhartig/BayesianTools/releases](https://github.com/florianhartig/BayesianTools/releases) (version numbering corresponds to CRAN, but there may be smaller releases that were not pushed to CRAN) and run, e.g.